 1 dessertspoon of grated root ginger

-350g/12 oz ground nuts of your choice e.g cashews,pecans, walnuts, almonds, Brazils, hazelnuts
+350g/12 oz roughly chopped nuts of your choice (use a food processor to chop your own) e.g cashews,pecans, walnuts, almonds, Brazils, hazelnuts

 50g/2oz of oats ground to a flour in a food processor*

 50g/2oz wholemeal breadcrumbs (make your own with a food processor)*